himanshuladia/true_caller/README.md

 - Returns: name (most recent), spam status.
 - Spam status is updated nightly by an internal job (not exposed via API).

-### 3. Spam Reporting
-- No public API for reporting spam; handled internally.

-### 4. User Management & Security
-- No user management or authentication required.
-- The uploader's phone number is used as the unique identifier for associating uploaded contacts.

-### 5. Data Privacy
-- No privacy requirements for this prototype.

-### 6. Technical/Operational
-- In-memory storage only (no database).
-- Target: 100K RPS.
-- No containerization or deployment setup required.

 ---

 ## Project Structure